Using reasoning for data validation

 We will use a lot of the principles described in the Synthetic Data Generation cookbook to create the foundation of our dataset.

 We will prompt the model to generate sets of medical data for our use case.
-We have provide detailed instructions to the model on how to create the dataset, what format to follow, and how to fill it with inaccuracies.
+We have provided detailed instructions to the model on how to create the dataset, what format to follow, and how to fill it with inaccuracies.
 We also provide a few rows of sample data to get the model started.

 Each row in the dataset will have the following fields: